BrentPease1/second-life/content/sounds-volunteer/volunteer.md

 ---
 ## The 2023 sampling period has ended.
 [Sign up](https://peaselab.com/sounds-newsletter/) for our newsletter to be notified of future opportunities.

-## Become a Volunteer

-Interested in participating in our project and hosting an acoustic recorder on your property?
-We’d love to have you join our efforts!
-Joining the project is simple - submit an application below and we'll get a recorder headed your way in the mail.

 <br/><br/>